durgagudla/EX288StudyGuide/README.md

     - Chapter 4
     - [Openshift Hooks/Triggers in RHOCP docs](https://docs.openshift.com/container-platform/4.6/builds/triggering-builds-build-hooks.html)
     - Easiest in web console
+    - If you are planning to do with oc commands, work on the postcommit command and script scenario's
 7. __Working with Templates__
     - Chapter 6 __VERSION 4.5__
     - Version 4.6 does not provide enough template content in my opinion